 Students will receive a monetary stipend that is comparable to summer internships at other U.S. astronomy institutions.
 Find more information about the stipend.

 I am not a U.S. citizen.
 May I apply?

-Both U.S. and non-U.S. citizens who are students at foreign and domestic universities are welcome to apply.
+Both U.S. and non-U.S. citizens are welcome to apply.
 For non-U.S. citizens, we will assist you in obtaining a work visa if necessary.